Absorbing Others’ Energy: The Hidden Curse of Empaths

 Neurological factors

-The brain’s mirror neuron system helps us interpret and replicate others’ feelings, causing emotional synchrony.
+The brain’s mirror neuron system helps us interpret and mirror others’ feelings, leading to emotional synchrony.

 The effects of absorbing other people’s energy go beyond simply temporarily altering your mood.
 Your well-being and mental health may suffer significant long-term consequences.
 Regular exposure to emotionally charged situations, for example, might raise stress levels and possibly exacerbate anxiety and depression.

-Think about Hannah, a customer service agent, who saw that she was getting more and more tired and agitated.
-Her bad encounters with angry consumers were depleting her energies more than her workload.
+Think about Hannah, a customer service agent, who noticed she was growing increasingly tired and agitated.
+Her bad encounters with angry consumers were depleting her energy more than her workload.
 Her story serves as a reminder of how emotional fatigue can result from prolonged exposure to unpleasant feelings.

 During a conversation, it’s simple to sense how someone is feeling, right?
 For example, you might feel the same way if they’re happy or overwhelmed.
-This is because when we talk to someone, we easily copy their facial expressions, voice tone, and even their posture.
+This is because when we talk to someone, we easily copy their facial expressions, tone of voice, and even their posture.
 This can make us feel the same way they do.

 All of this is based on science.
-For example, Hatfield and her friends did a lot of work in 1993 that showed how our brains and behavior work together when we’re with other people.
+For example, Hatfield and her friends did extensive work in 1993 that showed how our brains and behavior work together when we’re with other people.
 It’s like getting a cold through emotional sensitivity!

 Awareness and Identification